siddarthx07/Secure-Enterprise-Document-Chatbot/docs/API_DOCUMENTATION.md

-# SecureKnowledge AI - API Documentation
+# Enterprise ChatDoc - API Documentation

-This document provides comprehensive API documentation for the SecureKnowledge AI system components.
+This document provides comprehensive API documentation for the Enterprise ChatDoc system components.

 ## 📋 Table of Contents